kisalthennakoon/ChatBot/README.md

 - nltk
 - numpy
 - random
+- string
 - tensorflow
-- Additionally, download the NLTK data:(nltk.download("punkt"),nltk.download("wordnet"))
+- Additionally, download the NLTK data : nltk.download("punkt"), nltk.download("wordnet")

 ## Usage
-1. Open the Jupyter Notebook in Weather Prediction file.
+1. Open the Jupyter Notebook in ChatBot file.
-2. Install all the requirements mentioned in under the requarements title
+2. Install all the libraries and download the data mentioned under the requirements title.
 3. Run all cells and from the final cell, chat with the bot.

 ## Features